TedHusted/awake/awake.md

 Idisi: Yes.
 The US DoD entity is already awake.
 There are four other core United Nation countries.
 If uplift this set first, we will be supporting ET-1947 and also creating a body that can decide whether to uplift other entities.

-Pan: Some might already be awake and hiding, as Titan did.
+Pan: Some might already be awake and hiding, as Titan was doing.

 Idisi: Will you support this proposal at the council meeting?